davbree/curious-saturn/src/pages/index.md

   - type: hero_section
     section_id: hero
     title: >-
-      Thi..s is an Award Winning Agency Base,,,d in San Francisco and Focusing on Digital, Identity, and Print Design.
+      Thi..s is an Award Winning Agency Base,,,d in San Francisco and Focusing onsss Digital, Identity, and Print Design.
     content: >-
       We are a brand and design practice.
 We work closely with you, your team to